samausamaa/Big-Data-/README.md

 - HDFS Integration
 - Shuffle and Sort Phase

+# Task 14 - Semester-Based Partitioning using Hadoop MapReduce

+## Project Overview

+This project analyzes student academic performance data across different semesters using Hadoop MapReduce.

+The main goal of the project is to use a Custom Partitioner to distribute records so that each reducer processes data for one semester only.

+The project calculates the following statistics for each semester:

+- Average grade per semester
+- Pass rate per semester
+- Total number of students per semester

+The project was implemented and tested on Cloudera Hadoop VM using HDFS and YARN.

 ---

-Task 14 - Semester-Based Partitioning using Hadoop MapReduce Project Overview

-This task analyzes student academic performance data across different semesters using Hadoop MapReduce.

-The goal is to ensure that each reducer processes one semester only using a Custom Partitioner, and then compute:

-Average grade per semester
-Pass rate per semester
-Basic student statistics per semester

-This helps in efficient distributed processing of academic datasets grouped logically by semester.

-Technologies Used
+## Technologies Used

-Java
+- Java
-Hadoop MapReduce
+- Hadoop MapReduce
-HDFS
+- HDFS
-YARN
+- YARN
-Cloudera QuickStart VM
+- Cloudera QuickStart VM
-Custom Partitioner
+- Custom Partitioner

+---

-Dataset Information
+## Dataset Information

-Input Dataset Format
+### Input Format

-student_id, semester, grade, subject, instructor

-Example:
+The input dataset is a CSV file with the following format:

+student_id,semester,grade,subject,instructor

+### Example Input

 ST001,Fall2023,85,Mathematics,Prof. Smith
 ST002,Fall2023,90,Mathematics,Prof. Smith
 ST003,Spring2024,88,Physics,Prof. Johnson
+ST004,Fall2023,92,Chemistry,Prof. Williams
+ST005,Spring2024,87,Biology,Prof. Brown

+---

-Output Format
+## Output Format

-Per Semester Results
+The output contains statistics for each semester.

+### Example Output

 Fall2023
 Avg Grade: 86